hartwigmedical/hmftools/sage/README.md

 The quality of an insert, SNV or MNV is calculated as the average quality of all alt bases.
 The quality of a delete is taken from the base after the delete if available, otherwise from the base prior.
 The minimum acceptable quality is set with min_base_quality [13].

 SNVs and MNVs cannot be part of a larger MNV, eg, C > T does not match CA > TT.
-There must be at least two bases either side of the variant that match the reference exactly.
+There must be at least one base either side of the variant that match the reference exactly.

 Only simple indels are considered (eg A > AC).
 Evidence of complex indels (eg, A > CC) will not accumulate.

-## Collating Evidence
-Although multiple variants may start at the same position, only one will be written to file.
-Variants are ranked first by size (favouring length) then by quality.

 ## Filtering Evidence
 When writing to a file, a number of soft filters are applied.